dumitrescustefan/Romanian-Transformers/examples/README.md

 ### Short example: Load a Pre-Trained model
 The BERT model requires that the input should be in torch tensor format.
 After converting from python lists to torch tensors, the shape remains the same.
+More details about BERT can be found here [BERT](http://jalammar.github.io/illustrated-bert/)

 ``from_pretrained`` method will download a pretrained model from HuggingFace.
 In order to output all hidden layers in the model, we create a  ``BertConfig`` variable in which we set ``output_hidden_states=True``.